isomerpages/moe-concordpri/_departments/Science/Science.md

 <img style="width:65%" src="/images/PLT.jpg">

-Every year, Professional Learning Teams of Science teachers will be formed and we will work collaboratively to develop NEW strategies or methodologies to improve the teaching and learning of selected science topics.
+<p style="text-align:justify">Every year, Professional Learning Teams of Science teachers will be formed and we will work collaboratively to develop NEW strategies or methodologies to improve the teaching and learning of selected science topics.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;margin:0px auto;}